 India has the fourth-largest reserve of coal in the world.
 Other fuel-related resources are natural gas and petroleum.
 There are a number of metallic resources which include chromite, bauxite, iron ore, titanium ore, manganese, and mica.
 Other natural resources include diamonds, limestone and arable land.

 India Natural Hazards:

 India has a number of natural hazards, which include droughts, severe thunderstorms, flash floods, and earthquakes, as well as widespread and destructive flooding from monsoonal rains.

 India Environmental Issues:

 Environmental issues for India are numerous.
-These include: deforestation; soil erosion; overgrazing; desertification.
+These include deforestation, soil erosion, overgrazing, and desertification.
 The country has a huge and growing population which is overstraining natural resources.
-Tap water is not potable throughout the country; and there is water pollution from the runoff of agricultural pesticides, and raw sewage.
+Tap water is not potable throughout the country, and there is water pollution from the runoff of agricultural pesticides and raw sewage.
 In addition, India has air pollution from industrial effluents and vehicle emissions.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA.